 Sales of the residential property went down by 30.9% year-on-year in the third quarter of 2020, after declining by 25.6% and 43.2% year-on-year in the first and second quarters, respectively.

-Last year, the government introduced a $53.26 billion stimulus package, which included $107.3 million in funds for the subsidised housing program to build 175,000 new homes.
+Last year, the government introduced a $53.26 bn stimulus package, which included $107.3 m in funds for the subsidized housing program to build 175,000 new homes.